-Overall, we consider statistical OoS guarantees made to traffic on a per-class basis, and not on a per-flow basis.
+Overall, we consider statistical QoS guarantees made to traffic on a per-class basis, and not on a per-flow basis.
 By making QoS guarantees to the aggregate flows from a class and not for specific flows within a class, the design of the core network can be greatly simplified since no per-flow information is required inside the network.
-The disadvantage of per-class guarantees is that single flows may experience a service which is worse than the service guaranteed to the class as a whole.
+The disadvantage of per-class guarantees is that individual flows may experience a service which is worse than the service guaranteed to the class as a whole.

-B. Related Work
+1.2 Related Work

 The available literature on statistical QoS is extensive.
-We refer to [20], [33] for summaries of the state of the art.
+We refer to [21, 34] for summaries of the state of the art.
 Here we highlight only a small subset of related literature that focuses on end-to-end statistical QoS.

 The main difficulty of provisioning statistical QoS for a multi-node network lies in addressing the complex correlation of traffic at downstream multiplexing points.
-One group of work on end-to-end statistical QoS, attempts to achieve a characterization of correlated traffic inside a network [5], [21], [35], [39].
-An alternative approach, which we adopt in Section III, is to reconstruct traffic characteristics inside the network so that arrivals to core nodes satisfy the same properties as the arrivals to an edge node.
-There are two approaches to reconstruct characteristics of traffic: per-node traffic shaping [15], [41], or per-node delay jitter control [36], [37].
-In Section III we take the latter approach.
+One group of work on end-to-end statistical QoS, attempts to achieve a characterization of correlated traffic inside a network [5, 22, 36, 40].
+An alternative approach, which we adopt in Section 3, is to reconstruct traffic characteristics inside the network so that arrivals to core nodes satisfy the same properties as the arrivals to an edge node.
+There are two approaches to reconstruct characteristics of traffic: per-node traffic shaping [16, 42], or per-node delay jitter control [37, 38].
+In Section 3 we take the latter approach.

 Another method to achieve statistical end-to-end guarantees is to allocate network capacity for each path or 'pipe' between a source-destination pair in the network, and only exploit the multiplexing gain between the flows on the same path.
-This method for allocating resource has been considered for use in Virtual Private Networks (VPN) [10] and ATM Virtual Paths [33].
-We take such an approach in Section IV.
+This method for allocating resource has been considered for use in Virtual Private Networks (VPN) [11] and ATM Virtual Paths [34].
+We take such an approach in Section 4.

-To our knowledge, there are only a few previous studies which apply the traffic model of adversarial regulated arrivals to multiple node networks.
-The lossless multiplexer presented in [31] bears similarity to our design for class-level aggregation in Section III, but assumes that routes are such that traffic arrivals at core nodes from different flows are always independent.
+There are only a few previous studies which apply the traffic model of adversarial regulated arrivals to multiple node networks.
+The lossless multiplexer presented in [32] bears similarity to our design for class-level aggregation in Section 3, but assumes that routes are such that traffic arrivals at core nodes from different flows are always independent.
 We relax this assumption in our work, and instead, enforce independence by adding appropriate mechanisms within the network.
-In [2], probabilistic bounds for end-to-end delay have been derived for networks with coordinated-EDF schedulers, with the extensive examples worked out for the case of on-off traffic sources with deterministic leaky bucket-type bounds on arrivals.
-Our probabilistic bounds on delay violation do not require EDF-type scheduling.
+Probabilistic bounds for end-to-end delays have been derived for networks with coordinated schedulers [2, 23].
+This class of scheduling algorithms addresses end-to-end provisioning of QoS, by taking into consideration the time that a packet has already spend in the network at previous nodes.